yvelikova/axway-open-docs/content/en/docs/apimgr_concepts/apigtw_tools.md

 The KPS includes the following features:

 * Policies look up configuration data in the KPS at runtime to dynamically determine behavior
-* Policies developed in the Policy Studio use a selector syntax to specify context-sensitive lookup of policy configuration data at runtime from the KPS (for example, `$* {kps.CustomerProfiles[JoeBloggs].age}` obtains the age of the specified customer)
+* Policies developed in the Policy Studio use a selector syntax to specify context-sensitive lookup of policy configuration data at runtime from the KPS (for example, `${kps.CustomerProfiles[JoeBloggs].age}` obtains the age of the specified customer)
 * Provides a cached read-frequently, write occasionally cache with backing stores
 * Policy-specific UIs can be developed for business or operational users to manage the policy configuration data in the KPS

-For more details, see the [API Gateway Key Property Store User Guide](/bundle/APIGateway_77_KPSUserGuide_allOS_en_HTML5).

 ## Embedded Apache ActiveMQ